 It depends.
 Some aspects of current vision therapy are definitely viable for childhood eye care; some are not.

 One thing absolutely worth scheduling is a comprehensive eye exam from a licensed optometrist.
 As mentioned, in-school exams frequently miss issues unrelated to visual acuity.
-A full exam can help identify these issues, giving you more information on steps to take to help your child find vision solutions.
+A full exam can help identify these issues.
+It will give you more information on steps to take to help your child find vision solutions.

 Beyond this, things get a little hazier.
 If you’ve taken care to work with an actual optometrist, you’ll likely hear a little bit about orthoptic vision therapy – in a nutshell, eye exercises.

 In some cases, they have proven value in children.
 For example, if your child has been diagnosed with above-mentioned convergence insufficiency – caused by eyes being unable to turn inward to focus on near-field objects or work – then, going by standards set by the American Association for Pediatric Ophthalmology and Strabismus, there’s some value in moving ahead.
 Orthoptic therapy has been shown to have some value in this particular childhood condition.

 If, on the other hand, they bring up behavioral vision therapy, you may want to reconsider.
 Behavioral therapy heavily relies on a proposed link between reading and learning disabilities, such as dyslexia, and eyesight.

 “Fast track” or “intensive” vision training programs should be treated with particular care.
-Many of these offer guarantees on improved eyesight and academic performance that, as far as we can tell, don’t have much basis in reality.
+Many of these offer guarantees on improved eyesight and academic performance.
+As far as we can tell, these claims don’t have much basis in reality.
 However, some types of vision therapy can be helpful – the best thing to do is do your research!